-At regular intervals, check that the wheelchair's tires have the prescribed pressure between 35 psi.
+At regular intervals, check that the wheelchair's tires have the prescribed pressure between 200 - 250 kPa (2 - 2.5 bar).
 Incorrect tire pressure can impair stability and maneuverability, while extremely low tire pressure can cause abnormal wear as well as shorter tire life.